• About Our Mission

 Jordy Yager, Director Digital Humanities

 Jordy Yager began working with the Jefferson School African American Heritage Center in 2017 when he helped launch the African American Oral History Project with local filmmakers Lorenzo Dickerson and Ty Cooper.
-In 2018, he continued that work with a project grant from the Charlottesville Area Community Foundation to map racist housing policies and the corresponding life outcomes for a forthcoming exhibit at the JSAAHC.
+In 2018, he launched Mapping Cville to map racial covenants.
+Jordy has since launched the Central Virginia Black Land Repository, and helps run the JSAAHC’s Center for Local Knowledge.
+A career journalist, Jordy has won many first place awards, including an Emmy and a Telly for the film Raised/Razed about Vinegar Hill.

 Read Full Bio